 - Occupational Therapist

 Sarah is a reformed hood rat, who has made it to the suburbs.
 She reads Tarot, writes books, and tries her hardest not to cuss at the bus stop.
-She is on a quest to normalize everyday magic.

 You can connect with Sarah

-Jen: 00:00 Hello and welcome to the Third Paddle Podcast.
+Jen: 00:00 Hello and welcome to the podcast.
 I’m your host, Jen McFarland.
 Today we talk books, magic, energy, and ghosts, just in time for Halloween.
 Join me and Sarah Hadley for an interview about her transformation from an occupational therapist to a business owner.
 Sarah is a reformed hood rat who has made it to the suburbs.
 She reads tarot, writes books, and tries her hardest not to cuss at the bus stop.
 She’s on a quest to normalize everyday magic.
 You’re not gonna want to miss this.

 Sarah: 00:49 [inaudible 00:00:49] is the first part of this novel that I’ve been working on.
 And she’s this amazing character that came to me.
 And she’s just one of those people that you’re like, “Man, I need to figure out what she’s about and where she’s going.”
 ‘Cause that’s kind of my writing process.
 It’s very ethereal.
 Like I sit down.
 And I hear a story, and I write the story.
 And so she’s magic.
 But she doesn’t know that she’s magic in the beginning.
 And so it’s about … The whole story is about how she handles the power that comes with magic, how she interacts with the world as kind of a different person, because magic people tend to be different.
 And she has a lot of ethical dilemmas, but she doesn’t really know if they’re her ethical dilemmas because she has always been led to believe that power innately will turn you bad.